kyma-project/kyma/docs/03-tutorials/observability/obsv-02-observe-application-metrics.md

 - Redirect the metrics to the Prometheus server to observe the metrics in the Prometheus UI.
 - Clean up the deployed example.

-### Deploy the example configuration
+## Deploy the example configuration

-Follow these steps:

 1. Create the `testing-monitoring` Namespace.